Posted by: Northwest Eye in General on January 7, 2026

 - Difficulty seeing in low light

-- A gradual loss of central sight
+- A gradual loss of central vision

 AMD comes in two main types: dry and wet.